joannaskorupska/Adafruit_UNTZtrument/README.md

 2. the number of beats on the grid is adjustable up to 16
 3. implements up to 8 layers outputing notes on different channels at the same time
 4. implements up to 8 sets of sequence grid sets with 8 layers each that can be swiched
-5. can change to and instruments (press button for first set 1-64, press again for second set 65-127)
+5. can change instruments (press button for first set 1-64, press again for second set 65-127)
 6. has embedded notes scales (major, minor, chromatic, etc)
 7. can adjust tempo and volume using 2 of the encoders
 8. can adjust position on the scale with the last encoder